Gulf War: Iraqi Scud missile strikes on Israel and Saudi Arabia

-Iraq's government made no secret that it would attack if invaded.
-Prior to the war's start, in the aftermath of the failed US–Iraq peace talks in Geneva, Switzerland, a reporter asked Iraq's English-speaking Foreign Minister and Deputy Prime Minister Tariq Aziz: "Mr. Foreign Minister, if war starts ... will you attack?"
+Iraq's government made no secret that it would attack Israel if invaded.
+Prior to the war's start, in the aftermath of the failed US–Iraq peace talks in Geneva, Switzerland, a reporter asked Iraq's English-speaking Foreign Minister and Deputy Prime Minister Tariq Aziz: "Mr. Foreign Minister, if war starts ... will you attack Israel?"
 His response was: "Yes, absolutely, yes."

 Five hours after the first attacks, Iraq's state radio broadcast declared that "The dawn of victory nears as this great showdown begins."
 Iraq fired eight missiles the next day.
 These missile attacks were to continue throughout the war.
 Iraq fired 88 Scud missiles during the war's seven weeks.

 Iraq hoped to provoke a military response from Israel.
 The Iraqi government hoped that many Arab states would withdraw from the Coalition, as they would be reluctant to fight alongside Israel.
 Following the first attacks, Israeli Air Force jets were deployed to patrol the northern airspace with Iraq.
 Israel prepared to militarily retaliate, as its policy for the previous 40 years had always been retaliation.
 However, President Bush pressured Israeli Prime Minister Yitzhak Shamir not to retaliate and withdraw Israeli jets, fearing that if Israel attacked Iraq, the other Arab states would either desert the coalition or join Iraq.
 It was also feared that if Israel used Syrian or Jordanian airspace to attack Iraq, they would intervene in the war on Iraq's side or attack Israel.
 The coalition promised to deploy Patriot missiles to defend Israel if it refrained from responding to the Scud attacks.

 The Scud missiles targeting Israel were relatively ineffective, as firing at extreme range resulted in a dramatic reduction in accuracy and payload.
 Two Israeli civilians died as a direct result of the missile attacks.
 Between 11 and 74 were killed from incorrect use of gas masks, heart attacks, and incorrect use of the anti-chemical weapons drug atropine.
 Approximately 230 Israelis were injured.
 Extensive property damage was also caused, and, according to the Israel Ministry of Foreign Affairs, "Damage to general property consisted of 1,302 houses, 6,142 apartments, 23 public buildings, 200 shops and 50 cars."
 It was feared that Iraq would fire missiles filled with nerve agents such as sarin.
 As a result, Israel's government issued gas masks to its citizens.
 When the first Iraqi missiles hit Israel, some people injected themselves with an antidote for nerve gas.
 It has been suggested that the sturdy construction techniques used in Israeli cities, coupled with the fact that Scuds were only launched at night, played an important role in limiting the number of casualties from Scud attacks.